Believing God

 Jesus taught His disciples to tell the Father NOT to lead them into temptation!

 He didn't tell them that God wasn't involved, and it's all the Devil's fault!
 He didn't teach them to blame Rome, or the leaders of the Judeans.
 Nor did He tell them to beg God to help them be stronger than last time!
-Instead, He said to tell the Father not to lead/drive us into the wilderness to be tempted but, rather, to DELIVER us from evil, from the EVIL ONE.
-Deliver us from the entire process of temptation!
+He didn't launch into some teaching regarding God's permissive will, and He most certainly did not start trying to explain fly-harming events and free will.
+Instead, He said to tell the Father NOT to lead/drive us into the wilderness to be tempted but, rather, to DELIVER us from evil, from the EVIL ONE.

 Jesus was hungry, having fasted for forty days.
 The Devil challenged Him by saying, 'IF you are who you say you are, you can turn these stones into bread (to satisfy your hunger).'
 Astonishingly, with literal starvation now weakening his body, Jesus responded with: